Skip to Content

 Americans with Disabilities Act

 The Americans with Disabilities Act (ADA) requires public agencies, with 50 or more employees, to develop an ADA Transition Plan to remove physical barriers to accessibility for people with disabilities in transportation systems and facilities.
 These plans must include an inventory of the barriers, how they will be removed, when they will be removed, and who is responsible for ensuring compliance.
+More information on ADA Transition Plans can be found through the links under ADA Resources on this page.

-Training
+ADA Training

 Blind man using a walking stick around stairs

-The first session on November 7, 2024 will focus on the importance of ADA and requirements in the transportation right of way.
+The first session on November 7, 2024, will focus on the importance of ADA and requirements in the transportation right-of-way.

 Click Here to Register